PresageLabs/PrediBench/README.md

 When the Second World War broke out, two decades later, it started in the exact steps that Bainville had predicted.

-> Bainville's stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics, articulated through sound judgement.
+> Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics, articulated through sound judgement.

 Knowledge allowed him to draw from history a myriad of events with similar aspects to his present, providing heuristics that could apply again.
 His good judgement then allowed to weigh and combine these historical heuristics to assess the probability distribution of different outcomes in the future, thus providing a response that defied the views of his time.